Negotiating with criminal groups: Colombia’s Total Peace policy

 Contact: aolaya@conflictresponses.org

 Senior analyst at Conflict Responses - CORE.
-Member of the network of Women in Security and Defense in Latin America and the Caribbean - Amassuru.
+Member of the network of Women in Security and Defence in Latin America and the Caribbean - Amassuru.
 Political scientist from the Universidad de Los Andes, with an emphasis in Colombian history.
 Her experience focuses on the analysis of the relationship between the Colombian armed conflict, organised crime, and humanitarian impacts.
 She has worked on the Early Warning System of the Ombudsman Office in Colombia, the International Organization for Migrants and different NGOs to investigate the conflict and transnational organised crime.

 PROJECT SUMMARY